lamm-mit/LLMsxPlants/README.md

 ```
 Load LLMs<br>

 The finetuned LLM used is [BioinspiredLLM](https://doi.org/10.1002/advs.202306724), a Llama-3.1-8b-instruct variant.
 The model is stored on Hugging Face: [https://huggingface.co/lamm-mit](https://huggingface.co/lamm-mit/Llama3.1-8b-Instruct-CPT-SFT-DPO-09022024).
-An 8-bit quantized version is loaded for the majority of inference allowing the code to run on systems with around 8GB of RAM.
+An 8-bit quantized version is loaded for the majority of inference allowing the code to run on systems with around 8GB of memory.
 Meanwhile 4-bit versions are used in multi-agent codes where two models are loaded simueltaneously for lower memory requirements.
-Models are loaded using LlamaIndex LlamaCPP.<br>
+Models are loaded using `LlamaIndex LlamaCPP`.<br>

 Load RAG<br>